yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 seen your code, and someone has already given some kudos to your projects.
 Someone virtually vouches for you.
 As a result, they will feel more comfortable in hiring you.

-To be in the "elite", you don't have to spend all your time on open-source projects.
+To be in the "elite," you don't have to spend all your time on open-source projects.
 Just contribute to the ones you're using already.
 You're using Sinatra at work?
 Check its source code.
 You will find a lot of places that need improvement.
 Offer them your help and simply submit small pull requests